-Under these conditions, it is easier to adjust to the constant fluctuations in demand: do not pile up goods in your warehouse for a long period, but rather buy low demand products in smaller batches and more often, in order to be able to quickly restore the goods in case of shortage risk.
+Under these conditions, it is easier to adjust to the constant fluctuations in demand: do not pile up goods in your warehouse for a long period, but rather buy low demand products in smaller batches and more often, to be able to restore the goods in case of shortage risk quickly.

-After all, a large lot can be sold for much longer and the return of the goods is not always possible.
-Moreover, fixed schedules serve as the basis for automating not only the ordering process but also the reporting needed to evaluate a supplier's reliability.
+After all, a lot can be sold for much longer and the return of the goods is not always possible.
+Moreover, fixed schedules serve as the basis for automating the ordering process and the reporting needed to evaluate a supplier's reliability.

-For the second method to work correctly you must regularly review the minimum level of goods that may be incorrectly determined or become irrelevant due to changes in demand, and therefore there is a risk of lost sales or, conversely, excess stock.
+For the second method to work correctly, you must regularly review the minimum level of goods that may be incorrectly determined or become irrelevant due to changes in demand.
+Therefore there is a risk of lost sales or, conversely, excess stock.

 ➥ In terms of demand